nordcraftengine/documentation/docs/connecting-data/call-an-api/index.md

 ## Cancelling API calls

 You can cancel ongoing API calls using the **Cancel API call** workflow action.
 This is useful in scenarios where you have long running API requests that your application or the user might want to cancel.
-API requests that are streamed from AI services can also be cancelled to stop receiving further data.

 ## Accessing API data